ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## About the license

 Code in this repo is under the BSD-3-Clause license.
 However, to be able to actually use my code you need to install METAS UncLib package, which is under their own license [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html).

-Other packages as numpy, skrf, scipy and matplotlib are BSD-3.